-Double Play - For those who need it all!
+Double Play- For those who need it all!
 Fall, winter, and spring grazing come together with this mixture.
 Spring oats, triticale, and ryegrass are all perfectly balanced in this mix to give you as many grazing days as possible.
+Drill 75 to 125lbs/A at 0.25" to 0.5" depth.

-Oats Plus - A fantastic mix with large, bunchy spring oats that come in quickly are filled in with annual ryegrass.
+Dats Plus - A fantastic mix with large, bunchy spring oats that come in quickly are filled in with annual ryegrass.
 A mix that can handle wet feet very well.
+Drill 75 to 125lbs/A